 Some people need others to tell them how to call their behaviors.
 Assessments may help us become aware of how the behaviors are labeled, but it does not necessarily make us better leaders.

 This is part of a series on leadership learning.
-Go to Epic Guide to Leadership to see all learning opportunities.
+Go to What Leadership Is to see all learning opportunities.

 11 Leadership Styles